timbenniks/timbenniksdev-2024/content/4.writing/ai-native-composability-needs-real-api-first-dna.md

 ## The how

 When a platform is born API first, AI can be treated as an operating system rather than an add on.
-That is the real breakthrough behind agentOS.
+That is the real breakthrough behind Contentstack AgentOS.

-agentOS gives brands a set of primitives to build the agents they need.
+AgentOS gives brands a set of primitives to build the agents they need.
 Agents that are API addressable.
 Agents that combine with each other.
 Agents that plug into a flexible event model that brands can shape to their own ways of working.

 Add helpers like BrandKit for guardrails and deterministic automations for predictable outcomes and you suddenly have a full stack for AI native composability.

-Instead of forcing teams into someone else's workflow, agentOS lets them compose their own.
+Instead of forcing teams into someone else's workflow, AgentOS lets them compose their own.
 Developers get clarity.
 Marketers get flexibility.
 Editors get control.
 And the business finally gets a system that fits their world instead of forcing them into a vendor shaped box.
 This is what the next era of MACH looks like.
 We made content composable.
 We made services composable.
 Now we are making intelligence composable.

 ## Challenges